Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

 The main difference?

-Successful marketers develop and follow a documented and strategic marketing plan.
+Successful marketers develop and follow a documented marketing strategy.

 The benefits of having such a plan in place are…well…quite significant.
 According to data collected by CoSchedule:

 - Marketers who create and document a marketing strategy are 538% more likely to report success than those who don’t.